apache/arrow/r/README.md

     conda install -c conda-forge r-arrow

-On macOS and Windows, installing a binary package from CRAN will handle Arrow’s C++ dependencies for you.
-On Linux, unless you use `conda`, the R package will have to compile its bindings from source and it will need to find or download the C++ dependencies.
-As of the 0.16.0 release, this dependency resolution is automatic on most common Linux distributions.
+Installing a released version of the `arrow` package should require no additional system dependencies.
+For macOS and Windows, CRAN hosts binary packages that contain the Arrow C++ library.
+On Linux, source package installation will download necessary C++ dependencies automatically on most common Linux distributions.
 See `vignette("install", package = "arrow")` for details.

 If you install the `arrow` package from source and the C++ library is not found, the R package functions will notify you that Arrow is not